TylerRicks1/osticket-prereqs/README.md

 <img src="https://i.imgur.com/rSdryq4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we need to enable some extensions so that our osTicket can operate.
-In IIS open sites->osTicket->PHP Manager->Enable or disable extensions, enable extensions: ph.pop.cash.dll, phpImap.dll, phpintl.dll.
+In IIS open sites->osTicket->PHP Manager->Enable or disable extensions, enable extensions: php_opcache.dil, phpImap.dll, phpintl.dll.
 Refresh the osTicket tab in your internet explorer.
 </p>
 <br />